shpongledsummer/atmospheric-weather-card/README.md

   entity: weather.forecast_home
 ```

 > **Tip** — The location text is simply the `friendly_name` of your weather entity.
-To change it (e.g. to "London" or "My House"), simply rename the entity in Home Assistant.
+To change it (e.g. to "London" or "My House"), just rename the entity in Home Assistant.
 The temperature is formatted automatically based on your Home Assistant language setting (e.g. `4.5` in English, `4,5` in German).

 </details>